Melbourne Podiatry Clinic

 Pain under the big toe

-What can contribute to sesamoiditis?
+Several factors can contribute to sesamoiditis, including:

 • Excessive loading or pressure under the big toe joint